The Planted Pantry » Desserts » Easy Vegan Pie Crust

 Prep Your Work Surface

 Start by prepping your work surface.
 I like to use a silicone baking mat for easy clean-up, but if you don’t have one, parchment paper taped to the counter works just as well.
-Or, if you are brave enough for the clean-up, work right on your counter itself.
+Or, if you are brave enough for the clean-up, work right on the counter.

 Mix the Dry Ingredients

-Pour the flour onto your working surface and make a small well in the center.
+Pour the flour onto a clean work surface and make a small well in the center.
 Add the salt and sugar and mix.
 Add the vegetable shortening and mix with your hands until the ingredients form a cohesive texture.
 The dough will still be very dry at this point.

-Pouring water into a well made in the center of the flour
+pouring water into a well made in flour mixture

 Add the Water